 From children through to adults; we’re all guilty of using technology late at night.
 Whether for pleasure or work, it doesn’t matter why you use it, you need to learn to switch off.
 Here’s why:

 Give yourself a digital curfew, and where possible, try to refrain from using any technology up to two hours before bed.
-You can also reduce the intensity of the brightness of your screen and turn this down to help with the process.
+You can also reduce the intensity of the brightness of your screen to help with the process.

 #2 – Be Prepared

-Whether you only need to get yourself ready or you have a family to tend to, getting everything ready the night before can pay real dividends, especially where sleep is concerned.
+Whether it’s just you or you have a family to tend to, getting everything ready the night before can pay real dividends, especially where sleep is concerned.
 When you take the time to get your clothes, lunch, and bag prepared before going to bed, you are freeing your mind from untold stress, and preventing unnecessary worrying about getting up early and getting things done before having to leave.